HBO Murdaugh documentary digs deeper into history of family, privilege, crimes - NewsBreak

 It is a three part documentary series on not just Alex Murdaugh, or the murders of Maggie, Paul, and others, but a look deeper into the history of the family.
 The power they accumulated, and how they allegedly used it.

 “The minute we started digging into Hampton and seeing the inherited wealth inherited privilege it drew us in because it is not a story only of Hampton, SC,” explained Daniel Sivan one of the project’s two directors with his wife Mor Loushy.
-“It is a story of many small towns that have a prominent figure that can do whatever he wants.”
+“It is a story of many small towns that have a prominent figure that can do whatever he wants.”‘Murdaugh handed me a loaded gun,’ says man accused in alleged suicide-for-hire plot

 “Our contributors were extremely brave,” continued Sivan.
 “They took very big risks because until now the Murdaughs could allegedly wipe you off the map politically or financially if you speak against them.”